Acerrimus/blog/content/books.md

 Rating: 9/10

-(I'll add more in depth pages for each of these later, busy working on other projects atm thoug)
+(I'll add more in depth pages for each of these later, busy working on other projects atm though)